local repositories not showing up in components tree

 5. Sources->Build.
 Only the 1 component found.

 6. Restarted Kepler.
 Both components found.

-#10 Updated by Oliver Soong almost 10 years ago
+#10 Updated by Oliver Soong about 10 years ago

 I think this bug is partly due to bug 4512, partly due to the new hiding empty repositories "feature", partly due to changes in the KAR structure, and partly due to an ordering problem.
 There's also another slightly separate problem with local repository content not being added properly (differences between adding repositories from within Kepler and rebuilding the cache on Kepler startup), so that I have to close and restart Kepler before it finds any components.

 So to explain.
 The tpc01 report archive contains an entity "ROML" and "tpc01-buffalo-tb" (the MOML).
 The tpc01 run archive contains those two entities as well as "RIO" and "WorkflowRun".
 Because of bug 4512, if the run archive is added to the cache first, then there is no new content in the report archive, and so the new functionality hides it.